mshumko/mshumko.github.io/_pages/cv.md

 Work experience
 ======
-* Dartmouth College \| September 2022 - December 2022 \| Visiting Lecturer
+* Dartmouth College \| September 2022 - December 2022 \| Lecturer
-  * Instructing the Introduction to Plasma Physics course
+  * Taught the undergraduate Plasma Physics Course
+  * Advised a graduate student
+  * Developing a physics-informed neural network.

+* University of Maryland \| May 2022 - present |\ Post-Doctoral Associate
-  * Looking for the wave-derivers of pulsating aurora and relativistic electron precipitation using the THEMIS ASIs, THEMIS satellites, and the SAMPEX satellite.
+  * identifying the wave-derivers of pulsating aurora and relativistic electron precipitation using the THEMIS ASIs, THEMIS satellites, and the SAMPEX satellite.
+  * Advised a graduate student
+  * Developing the LAMPsat CubeSat mission concept.
-  * Developed the [sampex](https://sampex.readthedocs.io/) python package to download, load, and plot the SAMPEX satellite data.
-This package includes a simple user interface, through documentation with examples, automatic tests, and minimal dependencies.
+  * Developed the sampex (https://sampex.readthedocs.io/) python package to download, load, and plot the SAMPEX satellite data.
+This package includes a simple user interface, through documentation with examples, automatic tests, and minimal dependencies

 * NASA's Goddard Space Flight Center \| May 2020 - May 2022 \| NASA Postdoctoral Program (NPP) Fellow